membermatters/MemberMatters/README.md

 [Coming soon once the frontend rewrite is done]

 ### Special Note
-This software used to be called "hsbne portal".
+This software used to be called "hsbneportal".
 It was written by Jaimyn (@jabelone) and used by HSBNE to manage their membership.
 It has since been rewritten to be organisation agnostic so others can use it too.
-If you find references to HSBNE or HSBNE Inc. this is why. :)
+If you find references to HSBNE, HSBNE Inc, or Space. this is why. :)